Vetterli65/smoothlife/README.md

 ## Features

-- Implementation of the SmoothLife algorithm
+- Implementation of the SmoothLife algorithm and fully ran on GPU
 - Graphical user interface for visualization
 - Adjustable parameters for the simulation